cwhit-io/samsung_tv_wall_remote/README.md

 - The backend must be accessible from the frontend (update API_BASE in App.tsx if needed)
 - `tv_info.json` is ignored by git for privacy; use the example file for sharing configs
+- For production deployment, mount your TV configuration files as volumes

 ## License